travis-ci/docs-travis-ci-com/user/languages/java.md

       - openjdk7
       - oraclejdk7

-Travis CI provides OpenJDK 6, OpenJDK 7 and Oracle JDK 7.
+Travis CI provides OpenJDK 6, OpenJDK 7, Oracle JDK 7 and Oracle JDK 8.
 Sun JDK 6 is not provided, because it is EOL as of November 2012.

 JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.